mlafleur/mlafleur.github.io/_posts/2014-03-26-awesome-android-with-xamarin.md

 ---
 Title: Awesome Android with Xamarin
-Published: 2014-03-26 00:35:34
 Excerpt: "I've been publicly developing an application I call RMV Awesome on this blog over the last few months.
 Since the initial release of the Windows 8.1 app we've migrated code to a Portable Class Library, ported to Windows Phone 8, added monetization, integrated Azure Mobile Services and tackled geo-location.
 Today we’ll take a look at bringing this awesomeness over Android using Xamarin."
 Tags:
   - PCL
   - RMV Awesome
   - Windows
   - Xamarin
-dsq_thread_id:
-  - 'a:1:{i:0;s:10:"3540575642";}'
-author:
-  - Marc LaFleur
-post_date:
-  - 2014-03-26 00:35:34
-post_excerpt:
-  - "I've been publicly developing an application I call RMV Awesome on this blog over the last few months.
-Since the initial release of the Windows 8.1 app we've migrated code to a Portable Class Library, ported to Windows Phone 8, added monetization, integrated Azure Mobile Services and tackled geo-location.
-Today we’ll take a look at bringing this awesomeness over Android using Xamarin."
-permalink:
-  - /awesome-android-with-xamarin/
 ---
 I’ve been publicly developing an application I call RMV Awesome on this blog over the last few months.
 Since the <a href="http://massivescale.azurewebsites.net/rmv-awesome/" target="_blank">initial release</a> of the Windows 8.1 app we’ve <a href="http://massivescale.azurewebsites.net/leveraging-portable-class-libraries/" target="_blank">migrated code to a Portable Class Library</a>, <a href="http://massivescale.azurewebsites.net/moving-to-windows-phone-8/" target="_blank">ported to Windows Phone 8</a>, <a href="http://massivescale.azurewebsites.net/monetizing-rmv-awesome/" target="_blank">added monetization</a>, <a title="Awesome Azure Mobile Services" href="http://massivescale.azurewebsites.net/awesome-azure-mobile-services/" target="_blank">integrated Azure Mobile Services</a> and <a href="http://massivescale.azurewebsites.net/?p=1711" target="_blank">tackled geo-location</a>.
 Today we’ll take a look at bringing this awesomeness over Android using <a href="http://xamarin.com/" target="_blank">Xamarin</a>.